katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 You should not parse semi-structured text when:

 -  The device, host, or platform has a RESTAPI and returns JSON.
--  Existing Ansible facts modules already return the desired data.
+-  Existing Assible facts modules already return the desired data.
--  Ansible network resource modules exist for configuration management of the device and resource.
+-  Assible network resource modules exist for configuration management of the device and resource.

 Parsing the CLI
 =========================